mbrubake/mbrubake.github.io/_pages/cv.md

 {% include base_path %}

-Below is a (very) short summary of my CV.
-For more information, including a list talks and other details, please see my [full CV](../files/cv.pdf).
+Below are some highlights from my CV.

+For more information, please see my *[Full CV](../files/cv.pdf)*.

 ## Education
 * Ph.D in Computer Science, University of Toronto, 2011.